 Marketing consultancy, Beyond Reason, have combined the latest psychological and neuroscience research to develop a comprehensive model of implicit (psychological) motivations.
 As the evolution of the brain occurs over thousands rather than hundreds of years.
 These psychological goals relate to basic human needs and social interaction.

 The Beyond Reason model has eight overriding implicit motivations which cover the areas of certainty, belonging, recognition, Individuality, power, self-development, sexuality and physiology.
 The model is summarised in this graphic and as you can see each motivation divides up into four individual categories.

 Beyond Reason use a form of the Implicit Association Test (IAT) to measure the relative strength of different psychological goals.
 As people are not fully aware of their psychological motives we cannot use traditional forms of market research that rely on self-reporting.
-Focus groups in particular can be highly misleading as people try to rationalise what brands or communications mean to them when in reality much of our mental processing is done by our subconscious.
+Focus groups in particular can be highly misleading as people try to rationalise what brands or communications mean to them.
+In reality our mental processing is done by our subconscious.

 Identify what your visitors’ most important implicit motivations are to align your value proposition and communications with customers’ underlying needs.

 Airbnb for example, have created lifestyle experiences to emphasise how their proposition appeals to the desire to be a non-conformist.
 This may partly explain why the average Airbnb customer’s stay is significantly longer than your average hotel stay.

 Indeed, Airbnb’s own research suggests that many of their clients wouldn’t have gone on their trip if they hadn’t been able to use Airbnb.
 So Airbnb have actually grown the hospitality and travel market as well as disrupting some elements of the sector.